pehu71/prerender-bot-monitor/README.md

 This prerender plugin works absolutely the same way, with these little improvements:
 * works with current version of [prerender](https://github.com/prerender/prerender) based on Headless Chrome
+* there is a bonus `pac.js` log parsing script helping you extract particular bots from a given log file
 * all original dependencies are `updated` and `npm audit`ed

 How to use